StaticReturn/staticreturn.github.io/rules/gameplay/combat.md

     *  Anything deemed a free action by your DM.

 ### Called Shots
 A called shot is performed when a character wants to strike a specific spot on a target.
 A ⚔ and ✧ combat die must be spent in order to perform this action.
-The outcome is based on context.
+The outcome is story based and does not grant extra damage.

 ### Information
 The level, health, and armor of all participants in a combat are know to all.